shahanakattil/MB-240-Dynamics365forFieldService/Instructions/Labs/LAB[MB-240]_Lab14_Survey.md

     ![](../images/custom-voice32.png)

-1. Select your region on the pop up and select get started.
+1. Select your region on the pop-up and select get started.
 Now select **Send a survey when a work order is completed or closed in Dynamics 365** template.
 You may need to click on **See more templates**.

     ![](../images/custom-voice33.png)